 Ellis Machinery have been sourcing machinery for farmers around the globe for over 25 years.
 Our selection of seed drills and drills is extremely extensive with drills suitable for many different soils, weather conditions and seed types.
 Power harrow combination drills and tine seeders for wet conditions, and the ever popular Vaderstad Rapid and Horsch DC Pronto for high output drilling in drier conditions.
 There has been an apparent increase in recent times, in direct drilling, leading to an increase in our range of seed drills and drill.
-With this taken into consideration, we now stock a range of Claydon, Moore and Sumo direct drills
+With this taken into consideration, we now stock a comprehensive range in Claydon, Moore, and Sumo drills.

 Box drills – the simplest for os metering and distribution.
 This drill relies on gravity to feed the seed through the metering unit and then to the coulters which are either discs or tines.